LisbonLisboaPortugal.com

 Praia da Conceição - A beautiful and sheltered beach at the heart of the historic resort town of Cascais.

-Praia de Santo Amaro de Oeiras - The widest sandy beach in the closest proximity to central Lisbon, making it a very popular choice.
+Praia de Santo Amaro de Oeiras - The best sandy beach closest to central Lisbon, and is where I go for a shorter afternoon beach day trip

 Praia do Tamariz - An elegant resort beach in Estoril, famed for its casino backdrop and tidal swimming pool.